 (C) No chiropractic physician shall disseminate or cause to be disseminated any advertisement or solicitation that is in any way false, fraudulent, deceptive, or misleading.

-(E) All advertisements and solicitations shall include therein the first and last name of a designated chiropractic physician who holds a valid Ohio chiropractic license and who has reviewed and approved the content of the advertisement or solicitation.
+(E) All advertisements and solicitations shall include therein the first and last name of a designated chiropractic physician who holds a valid Ohio chiropractic license, who has reviewed and approved the content of the advertisement or solicitation.

 (F) All advertisements and solicitations shall clearly reveal that the advertisement and/or solicitation is being made on behalf of a chiropractic physician(s).